Dante Hall

 Damieon Dante Hall (born September 20, 1978) is an American former professional football player who was a wide receiver and return specialist for nine seasons in the National Football League (NFL).
 He is nicknamed "the Human Joystick" and "the X-Factor".
 He played college football for the Texas A&M Aggies and was selected by the Kansas City Chiefs in the fifth round of the 2000 NFL draft.
 Hall played for the Chiefs for seven years before being traded to the St. Louis Rams in 2007.
 Hall was ranked the 10th greatest return specialist in NFL history on NFL Network's NFL Top 10 Return Aces.
+He was inducted into the Missouri Sports Hall of Fame in 2018.

 College career

 Hall played for Texas A&M University as a running back and return specialist.
-His 4,707 all-purpose yards place him second in school history behind Darren Lewis.
+In 1996, he led the nation with 573 punt return yards.
+In 1998, he was named offensive MVP of the Aggies football team.
+His 4,707 career all-purpose yards place him second in school history behind Darren Lewis.
 He majored in Ag Leadership & Development.

 On November 8, 1999, Texas A&M announced Hall's dismissal from the team for violations of the team's policy.
 Hall stated he thinks he was ousted due to parking violations.

+Hall was inducted into the Texas A&M Athletic Hall of Fame in 2021.